pvandervelde/mindvortex/src/posts/2022-09-09-Robotics-a-bumper-for-scuttle-software.md

 ---

 In my [previous post](posts/Robotics-a-bumper-for-scuttle-overview) I talked about creating a bump sensor for my SCUTTLE robot.
+After creating the mechanical design I started working on the software.
-The next part necessary for a working bump sensor is the software.
-There are two parts to the software, translating the state of the micro switches and processing the state changes into movement commands for the robot, i.e. if the robot runs into an obstacle it should stop and reverse its last movement.
-In order to achieve these things I decided to split these two actions into two different [ROS](https://www.ros.org/) nodes, one node for the movement generation and one to translate the switch states.
-The reason for creating two nodes instead of one is that this allows me to run the movement generation code both in a simulation and on the physical robot.
-So I gain the ability to test more of my code, but I lose a bit of performance because the two nodes communicate using messages.
+There are two parts to the software, translating the state of the micro switches and turning the state changes into movement commands for the robot, i.e. if the robot runs into an obstacle it should stop and reverse its last movement.
+I decided to create a [ROS](https://www.ros.org/) node for each of these actions, i.e. one node for the movement generation and one to translate the switch states.
+The reason for creating two nodes instead of putting all the code into one node is that this allows me to run the movement generation code both in a simulation and on the physical robot.
+So I gain the ability to test more of my code, but I lose a bit of performance because the two nodes communicate using messages which is slower than just using method calls.

 To test the bump sensor code I use [Gazebo](https://gazebosim.org/home) to simulate how the bump sensor would work.
 Gazebo has the ability to calculate collisions